Last updated on February 15th, 2021

 In Naderika v.
 Canada (Citizenship and Immigration), 2015 FC 788, the Federal Court again addressed the issue of reconsideration.
 Importantly from a judicial review perspective, Justice Gascon noted that despite applicant’s counsel filing a judicial review application of only the initial decision, he would nonetheless review both CIC’s refusal of the initial decision and the subsequent decision as it would be contrary to the interests of justice to do so.

-Following the Kurukkal decision, Citizenship and Immigration Canada’s policy on reconsideration requests is as follows:
+Following the Kurukkal decision, Immigration, Refugees and Citizenship Canada’s policy on reconsideration requests is as follows:

 Applicants or their representatives often submit information after a refusal and request that an officer reconsider the decision.
 If an office receives a request to reconsider a decision, an officer must consider the request and decide whether or not to exercise their discretion to reconsider the previous decision.
 The legal doctrine of functus officio does not automatically bar reconsideration of final decisions (MCI v.
 Kurukkal, 2010 FCA 230).